Mental Clarity And Focus

 We have covered this above already.
 But let’s lay it out in some simple steps.

 Step one, know your content aloud and alone in your room

-Step two, know the content with people passing by.
+Step two, see the content with people passing by.
 By standing up and reading the content aloud around others but not talking to them.

 Step Three, record your presentation of the content.
 Review adjust and repeat.

-Step four, rent a crowd, family, friends, or free beer will get you a crowd.
+Step four, rent a crowd, family, friends, or free beer will get you a group.

 Step five, full dress rehearsal video recorded rent-a-crowd and in the venue if possible.